MRC-CSO-SPHSU/UKSEABMLib.jl/README.md

 ### Description

 A library of types, components and simulation functions for establishing external socio-economic models studies for the UK.
 Currently the economic part is not implemented.
 It replecates the model the Lone Parent Model implemented in Python, cf. Ref. #[2].
 It has been started based on LoneParentModel.jl V0.6.1 [3].
-The space concept is influenced from Agents.jl [1] and it makes uses of the builtin tpyes within ABMSim.jl simulator [4]
+The space concept is influenced from Agents.jl [1] and it makes uses of the builtin types within ABMSim.jl simulator [4]

 ### Author(s)
 [Atiyah Elsheikh](https://www.gla.ac.uk/schools/healthwellbeing/staff/atiyahelsheikh/)